mlflow/mlflow/docs/source/quickstart.rst

     ``brew install python``.
 (In this case, installing MLflow is now ``pip3 install mlflow``).

-At this point we recommend you follow the :doc:`tutorial` for a walk-through on how you can leverage MLflow in your daily workflow.
+At this point we recommend you follow the :doc:`tutorial` for a walk-through on how you can use MLflow in your daily workflow.

 Using the Tracking API
 ----------------------